dextorious/NumericalIntegration.jl/README.md

 x = collect(-π : π/1000 : π)
 y = sin.(x)

-# integrate using the default TrapezoidalFast method
+# integrate using the default Trapezoidal method
 integrate(x, y)

 # integrate using a specific method